cjacker/opensource-toolchain-pic/README.md

 # opensource toolchain for 8bit PIC MCU

+**NOTE**: the MIT license of this repo means all individual resources made by myself and the content of the tutorial or example codes is licensed under MIT.
+All third-party opensource projects, upstream source codes and patches to other opensource projects will/should follow their own LICENSE.

 PIC (usually pronounced as "pick") is a family of microcontrollers made by Microchip Technology, derived from the PIC1650 originally developed by General Instrument's Microelectronics Division.
 The name PIC initially referred to Peripheral Interface Controller, and is currently expanded as Programmable Intelligent Computer.
 The first parts of the family were available in 1976; by 2013 the company had shipped more than twelve billion individual parts, used in a wide variety of embedded systems.

 PIC micro chips are designed with a Harvard architecture, and are offered in various device families.
 The baseline and mid-range families use 8-bit wide data memory, and the high-end families use 16-bit data memory.
 The latest series, PIC32MZ is a 32-bit MIPS-based microcontroller.
 Instruction words are in sizes of 12-bit (PIC10 and PIC12), 14-bit (PIC16) and 24-bit (PIC24 and dsPIC).
 The binary representations of the machine instructions vary by family and are shown in PIC instruction listings.